|Dates||June 1 - August 15, 2014|

 Q: Where do I live while in Brazil?

 Participant housing is with homestay families in Curitiba, Brazil.
-Students have the option of staying in a hostel for an additional fee.
 Contact CGE for additional information.